List of The Little Mermaid characters: Morgana

-Morgana is the younger sister of Ursula.
+Morgana is the younger, equally villainous sister of Ursula, who is bent on both avenging Ursula and proving to their late mother, who favoured Ursula, that she was wrong to underestimate her.

-She attacks Melody during her birth celebration and uses her as a hostage to gain Triton's trident.
+Morgana attacks Melody during her birth celebration and uses her as a hostage to gain Triton's trident.
 Morgana eventually meets a twelve-year-old Melody, who she tricks into retrieving the trident by saying that it belongs to her.
-After attaining the trident and proclaiming herself the new ruler of the seas, Triton helps Melody defeat Morgana by trapping her in a block of ice, where she dies from starvation.
+After attaining the trident and proclaiming herself the new ruler of the seas, she tries to enslave Triton, Ariel and the rest of the merfolk.
+Melody manages to snatch back the trident and return it to Triton, who traps Morgana in a block of ice which sinks into the depths of the sea.

 Due to Ursula's death in the original film, she does not appear in the sequel Return to the Sea.
-However, Morgana has a picture of Ursula that she throws starfish at, and often mentions how Ursula was the favorite of their mother.
+But Morgana has a picture of Ursula that she throws starfish at, and often mentions how Ursula was the favorite of their mother.
 Unlike Ursula, Morgana is bad at magic and thinner, with liver spots and longer thicker hair compared to Ursula's short hair, and tall and slender compared to Ursula being short and obese.
 She also has eight tentacles, unlike Ursula's six.
 Morgana had a song "Gonna Get My Wish", which was cut from the final film.

-She is the first antagonist in a Disney animated film to be the sibling of another Disney villain.
+Morgana is the first antagonist in a Disney animated film to be the sibling of another Disney villain.

 Morgana appears in the video games The Little Mermaid II: Return to the Sea Activity Center and The Little Mermaid II: Pinball Frenzy.

 Undertow

-Undertow is a minion of Morgana.
+Undertow is a main minion of Morgana.

 He is a large purple and black tiger shark, who was transformed into a piranha by Triton while retaining his stripes and a big dorsal fin.
 Undertow convinces Melody to visit Morgana, who, upon attaining the trident, transforms him back into a tiger shark.
 In the climax, he becomes trapped in Morgana's lair and is killed when it collapses.